 If planning to marry in Guadeloupe, have all of the required documents before leaving Canada.

 If you are interested in purchasing property or making other investments in Guadeloupe, seek legal advice from appropriate professionals in Canada and in this country before making commitments.
 Disputes arising from such activities could be prolonged and costly to resolve.

 Dual citizenship is legally recognized in France.
 However, Canadian officials may be limited in their ability to provide you with consular services if local authorities consider you a French citizen.
 You should always travel using your valid Canadian passport and present yourself as Canadian to foreign authorities at all times to minimize this risk.
 You may also need to carry and present a French passport for legal reasons, for example to enter and exit the country (see Entry/exit requirements to determine passport requirements).
 Citizenship is determined solely by national laws, and the decision to recognize dual citizenship rests completely with the country in which you are located when seeking consular assistance.
 See Travelling as a dual citizen for more information.

 The currency is the euro (EUR).

 Guadeloupe is located in an active seismic zone.

 The hurricane season extends from June to the end of November.
 The National Hurricane Center provides additional information on weather conditions.
 Stay informed of regional weather forecasts, and follow the advice and instructions of local authorities.

 There is no resident Canadian government office in Guadeloupe.
-Canadians can obtain consular assistance and further information from the High Commission of Canada in Barbados.
+Canadians can obtain consular assistance and further information from the Embassy of Canada in Paris.

-For emergency assistance after hours, call the High Commission of Canada in Bridgetown, Barbados, and follow the instructions.
+For emergency assistance after hours, call the Embassy of Canada in Paris, France, and follow the instructions.
 You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.